 Packing for a trip is always a challenge, no matter the destination or duration.
 Packing for Ireland can be especially tricky because, as they say, if you don’t like the weather, wait five minutes.
 So what to wear in Ireland in June?
 Regardless of the season, you probably won’t need silk blouses or beautiful heels.
 During our trip to Ireland in June, we caught the tail end of a “heat wave” (though still much cooler than Los Angeles) but we knew there would still be chilly days and patches of rain.
 Read on for my suggestions on what to pack for Ireland in June.

-My challenges of packing for Ireland in summer with kids:
+My challenges of packing for Ireland in summer:

 - Multiple weather possibilities